You know what they say, “size matters.”

 What does that mean for those lagging biceps?
 If your siblings or parents build mass with seemingly little effort, genetics might just be on your side and building 17-inch biceps could be a cakewalk.

-For those with more fast-twitch muscle fibers (power-related) or the ACTN3 gene, adding an inch to your biceps could take a mere 1–2 months.
+For those with more fast-twitch muscle fibers (power-related) or the ACTN3 gene, building inch-bigger biceps could take a mere 1–2 months.

 The biceps and triceps feel and look much larger immediately after a workout.
 However, the temporary post-workout “pump” is nothing more than the muscles swelling with body fluid.

-True gains require repeated microtears and trauma to the biceps and triceps.
-The body then repairs these torn fibers by fusing them together, recovering stronger and larger.
+To gain muscle, you need repeated microscopic trauma to the biceps and triceps.
+The body then repairs these torn muscle fibers after your workout by fusing them together, recovering stronger and larger.

-Any disruptions in training could steer that timeline off-course.
+Any disruptions in strength training could steer that timeline off-course.

-The human body builds muscle most efficiently when it’s in a caloric surplus — or taking in more calories than it’s burning each day.
+The human body will gain muscle most efficiently when it’s in a caloric surplus — or taking in more calories than it’s burning each day.

 The opposite also holds true.
 Depriving your muscles of the protein and calories it needs could put your body in a catabolic state, where it breaks down muscle to fuel the body.